For a full list of publications, see my CV.

 Tyler, Matthew.
 To appear.
 The interpretations of non-active verbs in Choctaw.
 In Proceedings of Semantics of Under-Represented Languages in the Americas 11 (WSCLA 11).

 Tyler, Matthew.
 To appear.
 Ergative-marked internal arguments in Choctaw.
-In Proceedings of the Workshop on the Structure and Constituency of the Languages of the Americas 24 (WSCLA 24).
+In Proceedings of the Workshop on Structure and Constituency in Languages of the Americas 24 (WSCLA 24).

 Tyler, Matthew.
 2019.
 Differential Object Marking by A’-status.
 In Proceedings of the 49th Meeting of the North East Linguistics Society (NELS 49).